Pliskova fined 'four-digit' sum for damaging umpire's chair

-Karolina Pliskova has been fined a "four-digit amount" for an outburst that saw her smash the umpire's chair at the Internazionali d'Italia, according to her fiance and manager.

-The Czech was left enraged by a line call that went against her in a second-round defeat to Maria Sakkari on Wednesday.
+The Czech was left enraged by a line call that went against her in a second-round defeat to Maria Sakkari on Thursday (AEST).

 With the score at 5-5 40-40 in the third set, an overhead volley was called out despite replays suggesting the ball was inside the lines.